ircv3/ircv3-specifications/extensions/sts.md

     Secure Client: QUIT :Bye

 The policy is still valid, so the client reschedules expiry for 2592000 seconds from the time of disconnection.

+### Updating an STS policy with CAP NEW

+A server updates an sts policy by sending a CAP NEW notification.

+    Server: CAP * NEW :draft/sts=duration=31536000

+If the client has an STS policy stored for the host it updates the policy to expire after 31536000 seconds.
+Otherwise a new policy is saved for the server.

+### Removing an STS policy with CAP NEW

+A server removes an sts policy by sending a CAP NEW notification.

+    Server: CAP * NEW :draft/sts=duration=0

+If the client has an STS policy stored for the host it clears the policy.
+Future attempts to connect insecurely will be allowed.

 ### Receiving CAP DEL